Ei8htbits/SSHWebClient/README.md

 Simple SSH Web Client for your Wifi Pineapple

 # Thanks to:
 <strong>L0rd-Kam0S</strong> for updating the install script.
-Thanks to <strong>Zylla</strong> for compiling the Shellinabox.
+Thanks to <strong>Zylla</strong> for compiling the Shellinabox and re-updating the install script.
 Can't forget <strong>Kbeflo</strong> for pointing me in the right direction.
 Cheers!

 <strong>NOTE:</strong> Make sure you're Nano/Tetra has <strong>Internet Sharing</strong> setup or have the <strong>WiFi Client Mode</strong> connected to the Internet.